schoolofdevops/kubernetes-labguide/chapters/10_kubernetes_autoscaling.md

-# Kubernetes Horizonntal Pod Autoscaling
+# Autoscaling Pods with HPA

 With Horizontal Pod Autoscaling, Kubernetes automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization (or, with alpha support, on some other, application-provided metrics).